 What car will be used on iRacing for the series?

 In keeping with the driver-development theme of the Spec MX-5 Challenge, the virtual series will use iRacing’s 2015 (NC) MX-5 Cup car.
-This car is almost identical dynamically to the real-world Spec MX-5 car.
 Remaining true to the ‘spec-series’ concept of the Spec MX-5 Challenge, the SimRacing Challenge will provide participants with a fixed vehicle setup file prior to each event, keeping the emphasis on driving skills.